Corona Virus: World of Travel after a pandemic

 - Do not allow people who show COVID symptoms on board, unless they are certified negative by approved methods.
-For instance: Arogya Setu app.
+For instance: Arogya Setu app or negative COVID certificate.

-- Provide liquid soap for hand wash after food or any other activities.
+- Provide sanitizer, liquid soap for hand wash after food or any other activities.

 - Give utmost importance to cleanliness and hygiene at the homestays and campsites.
-Provide things like fresh blankets or sleeping bags, washed tents or rooms, well-maintained washrooms, etc.
+Provide things like fresh blankets or sleeping bags, cleaned tents or rooms, well-maintained washrooms, etc.

-- Make sure workers, helpers, and cooks of homestays are clear of the corona.
+- Make sure workers, helpers, and cooks of homestays are clear of the symptoms.